The Explorers Club: Honors

-Beyond The Explorers Club Medal, the club also presents, among others, The Lowell Thomas Award, The Sweeney Medal, a Citation of Merit, The Buzz Aldrin Space Exploration Award and The Tenzing Norgay Award.
+Beyond The Explorers Club Medal and The Legendary Explorer Medal, the club also presents, among others, The Edward C. Sweeney Medal, The Citation of Merit, The Lowell Thomas Award, The Finn Ronne Memorial Award, The Buzz Aldrin Space Exploration Award, The Tenzing Norgay Award, The William Beebe Award, The President’s Award and The New Explorer Award.

 Grants

-The club also awards a range of grants for field science and exploration, including The Youth Activity Fund Grant, The Exploration Fund Grant, and the Presidents Award for Exploration and Technology.
+The club also awards a range of grants for field science and exploration, including the Youth Activity Fund Grant, the Exploration Fund Grant and the President's Award for Exploration and Technology.
 One club award, the Scott Pearlman Field Award for Science and Exploration, is named for one of the youngest club members (inducted at age 22) who was a photographer and participant in three flag expeditions.
-Scott Pearlman contracted hepatitis C and died at the age of 38.
-Pearlman was a son of Explorers Club member & officer Robert E. Pearlman.
+Scott A. Pearlman contracted hepatitis C and died at the age of 38.
+Pearlman was a son of Explorers Club member and officer Robert E. Pearlman.

 Presidents

 Presidents of the Explorers Club are elected by a vote of the Board of Directors after the Annual Meeting.
 Men and women may offer their name for consideration.